The Watchful Citizen

 Hearing held Feb.
 2 by the Education Committee.
 The Center testified in favor of this bill, citing the need to solve the complex problems in school financing in a way that adequately supports our schools without putting undue burden on farmers.

-LR 5 (Gragert)—Support: Accepts the findings and recommendations of the Healthy Soils Task Force submitted to the governor and the Agriculture Committee.
+Legislative Resolution 5 (Gragert)—Support: Accepts the findings and recommendations of the Healthy Soils Task Force submitted to the governor and the Agriculture Committee.
 The Center supports the efforts of the Task Force and encourages the state to act upon its recommendations in pursuit of retaining and restoring the soil health crucial to keeping our land productive and healthy.

 This resolution was voted out of committee unanimously with AM 197, which states that the Legislature recognizes the findings and recommendations of the Task Force.

 LB 79 (Briese): Establishes that the minimum amount of relief provided by the Property Tax Credit Act grows by the percentage of growth in the value of the property taxed.
 Referred to the Revenue Committee.
-Hearing held Feb.10.
+Hearing held Feb.
+10.

 LB 176 (Lindstrom): Establishes a tax credit for farmers participating in federal conservation programs.
 Referred to the Revenue Committee.
 Hearing held on Feb.
 4.

 LB 235 (Brewer): Expresses the intent of the Legislature that the director of the Nebraska Department of Agriculture create a state meat and poultry inspection program.
 Referred to the Agriculture Committee.
 Hearing held on Feb.
-2.
+2. AM 799 filed, which would express the intent of the Legislature to create a pilot program for state meat inspection through 2024.

 LB 266 (McCollister): Encourages the development of clean energy and requires that public power suppliers achieve net-zero carbon emissions by 2050.
 Referred to the Natural Resources Committee.
 Hearing held Feb.
 11.